Cosmos Staking Guide 2025: Complete

 - Byzantine Fault Tolerance: Immediate finality consensus

-- Application-Specific Blockchains: Optimized for specific use cases
+- Application-Specific Blockchains: optimised for specific use cases

 - Developer Friendly: Simplified blockchain development